isocpp/CppCoreGuidelines/CppCoreGuidelines.md

-In the realm of static enforcement, both [clang](http://clang.llvm.org/docs/ThreadSafetyAnalysis.html) and some older verisons of [gcc](https://gcc.gnu.org/wiki/ThreadSafetyAnnotation) have some support for static annotation of thread safety properties.
+In the realm of static enforcement, both [clang](http://clang.llvm.org/docs/ThreadSafetyAnalysis.html) and some older versions of [GCC](https://gcc.gnu.org/wiki/ThreadSafetyAnnotation) have some support for static annotation of thread safety properties.
 Consistent use of this technique turns many classes of thread-safety errors into compile-time errors.
 The annotations are generally local (marking a particular member